An All-in-One DAG Toolkit

 The algorithm does a depth-first search, keeping track of two properties for each vertex: when it was encountered (the index) and the lowest index of any vertex reachable from this vertex (the lowlink).
-It pushes vertices on to a stack as it goes and outputs a strongly connected component when it cannot find any vertices it has not seen before.
+It pushes vertices on to a stack as it goes and outputs a strongly connected component when it finds a completely processed vertex whose index and lowlink are the same.

 This seems like an incredibly niche use case, but validating and processing DAGs in this way happens surprisingly frequently.
 Consider a build process where inputs and outputs are nodes and their relationships are directed edges.
 The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that depend on them, which implies a reverse topological sort.
 This generalises to dataflow programming, where loops need to be identified (and usually eliminated).
 I like to think of this algorithm as an all-in-one DAG toolkit.